10 Most Expensive Car Repairs

 What are the most expensive brands to repair?

-Here are the top five most expensive brands to maintain and repair, according to RepairPal data.
+Here are the top five most expensive brands to maintain and repair, according to RepairPal data, ranked from most to least expensive.

 As you can see, two British brands and three German brands make up the top five.
-(Mercedes-Benz barely escaped this list, coming in at number six.)
+(Mercedes-Benz barely escaped this list, coming in at No. 6.)

-The pattern raises a question: Why is it that German brands tend to command such high annual costs ($900+) compared with their Japanese and Korean counterparts, like Acura ($501) and Kia ($474)?
+The pattern raises a question: Why is it that German brands tend to command such high annual costs ($900-plus) compared with their Japanese and Korean counterparts, like Acura ($501) and Kia ($474)?

 — Nick Zeman, shop manager at Fastlane Import Auto Repair